Starlink-Turkey/Starlink-Turkey-Maritime-Research-Project/README.md

-/uniqueShipEstimator/         # Estimation of unique ships in Istanbul /starlinkAdoption/            # LEO adoption by vessel type + projections /revenueProjection/           # Revenue estimation from demand (multiple models) /figures/                     # Optional charts saved as PNG (no GUI deps) /docs/                        # Notes, references, and reports
+/uniqueShipEstimator/         # Estimation of unique ships in Istanbul /starlinkAdoption/            # LEO adoption by vessel type + projections /revenueProjection/           # Revenue estimation from demand (multiple models) /validation/                  # All validation and testing scripts (32 tests) /figures/                     # Optional charts saved as PNG (no GUI deps) /docs/                        # Notes, references, and reports